mattwar/Dumbo/src/Dumbo/Strategies.md

     This type union is implemented as a struct with a single hybrid field that can either contain a primitive without boxing or an object reference.

-    It has a footprint larger than **Boxed** (16 bytes).
+    >It has a footprint larger than **Boxed** (16 bytes).
-    It may allocate due to boxing of non primitive value types.
+    >It may allocate due to boxing of non primitive value types.
-    It is possible for tearing to occur.
+    >It is possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.
-    It cannot be matched from object or generic.
+    >It cannot be matched from object or generic.
+    >It can be used in other dotnet languages, since it has a public API.

     ```
-    struct Union {
+    struct TypeUnion {
         hybrid _value;

         public static Union Create(T1 value) => ...;